 The best part about this pumpkin bread is that there is no need for a bowl with wet ingredients and another bowl with dry ingredients.
 One bowl, 10 minutes and it totally works!

-Add flour and mix ins.
-Stir gently with spatula until combined.
+• Add flour and mix ins.
+Stir gently with a spatula until combined.
 A few flour patches are fine and actually desirable because last thing is you want to overmix your bread.

-Serving: Cool for about 30-60 minutes to help bread hold nicely.
-Then slice with serrated knife.
+• Let it cool: Cool for about 30-60 minutes to help bread hold nicely.
+Then slice with a serrated knife.

 Tips for Best Results

-• Low sugar or more sweet: Some readers have reduced the liquid sweetener to 1/2 cup and then added 1/4 cup plain Greek yogurt or unsweetened applesauce.
+• To make lower sugar or more sweet: Some readers have reduced the liquid sweetener to 1/2 cup and then added 1/4 cup plain Greek yogurt or unsweetened applesauce.
 If you love a sweeter taste, increase the liquid sweetener to 1 cup.

-• Bread browning too quickly: Cover it loosely with foil or parchment paper and continue baking.
+• If your bread is browning too quickly: Cover it loosely with foil or parchment paper and continue baking.

 Pumpkin bread studded with pepitas in a loaf pan on a counter.

-Store day 1-2: Place cooled pumpkin loaf back into the loaf pan and keep covered with a towel on the counter.
+Store day 1-2: Place cooled healthy pumpkin bread back into the loaf pan and keep covered with a towel on the counter.
 Sliced bread dries out faster.

 Store day 3-5: If you have any bread left at this point, for longer storage refrigerate it tightly wrapped in plastic wrap or in a plastic bag.